 Get help for migraines with LloydsPharmacy Online Doctor

 If you’re experiencing the symptoms of a hemiplegic migraine, you should speak to your GP, as this is a complex and serious condition.

 If you’re experiencing an ordinary migraine without weakness down one side of the body, you may be suitable for treatment through Online Doctor.
-We can provide triptans, a standard medication for dealing with migraine pain.
-Visit our secure online migraine clinic to find out more.
+We can provide triptans (Sumatriptan and Rizatriptan), a standard medication for dealing with migraine pain, or Vydura (rimegepant) which can provide migraine relief and prevention.